 2016 The musical Waitress, based upon the 2007 motion picture about a small town waitress and pie maker who dreams of escaping her loveless marriage, opens at the Brooks Atkinson Theatre.
 The production features an all-female creative team, including a score by singer-songwriter Sara Bareilles, and direction by Diane Paulus.
 Jessie Mueller stars.

-Watch highlights from the 2016 Broadway production of Waitress:
+Watch highlights from the 2017 Broadway production of Anastasia: